zhengdao/QuizHandler/README.md

-# Python Example - QuizHandler
+## Python Example - QuizHandler

-A python example to help convert the Microsoft Excel Doc to Word.
+_QuizHanler_ is a python example to exercise the python programming.

+This program can help to convert a formatted Microsoft Excel doc to word.

-## Dependencies
+### Dependencies

 - [python](https://www.python.org/)(>=3.6)